Network Signflip Parallel Analysis for Selecting the Embedding Dimension: Network Signflip Parallel Analysis (NetFlipPA)

 \Cref{fig:netflippa} illustrates the idea of NetFlipPA for a network with three communities colored purple, green, and yellow, respectively.
 Nodes belonging to the same community are generally more connected than nodes belonging to different communities, as can be seen by the assortative block structure in the adjacency matrix and in the \normadj matrix $\bmL_{1}$.
 Randomly signflipping the entries of the \normadj matrix produces a signflipped matrix $\bmR \circ \bmL_{1}$ with similar characteristics to the original \normadj matrix but without the block structure; it is a noise-like counterpart.
-Repeating this procedure $T$ times and collecting the eigenvalues yields an empirical distribution for each signflipped eigenvalue with respect to the randomness in the signflipping (shown in \cref{fig:netflippa} as small vertical densities) that can then be compared with the eigenvalues of the original \normadj matrix to select the embedding dimension.
-Specifically, we select as many eigenvalues of the \normadj matrix as rise above the estimated spectral noise floor, given by a user-specified quantile of the empirical distribution for the leading signflipped eigenvalue.
-For this example, we obtain an embedding dimension of two.
-Examining the leading eigenvectors (with values colored according to the communities) reveals that indeed only the first two eigenvectors reflect the community structure; the third eigenvector is uninformative.
-The corresponding pair plots show that an embedding with just these two eigenvectors captures the community structure, whereas the third eigenvector merely adds noise.
-NetFlipPA correctly estimates the spectral noise floor here and consequently correctly selects an embedding dimension of two. \footnote{ In this example, observe that the correct embedding dimension is not equal to the number of communities.
+Repeating this procedure $T$ times and collecting the operator norms of these signflipped matrices yields an empirical estimate of the distribution for the spectral noise floor that can then be compared with the eigenvalues of the original \normadj matrix to select the embedding dimension.
+Specifically, we select the positive and negative eigenvalues of the \normadj matrix whose magnitudes rise above the estimated spectral noise floor, given by a user-specified quantile of the empirical distribution for the signflipped operator norms.
+For this example, we obtain an embedding dimension of two positive eigenvalues and zero negative eigenvalues.
+Examining the extreme eigenvectors (with values colored according to the communities) reveals that indeed only the first two eigenvectors reflect the community structure; the third eigenvector is uninformative, as is the final eigenvector.
+The corresponding pair plots show that an embedding with just the first two eigenvectors captures the community structure, whereas the other eigenvectors merely add noise.
+NetFlipPA correctly estimates the spectral noise floor here and consequently correctly selects an embedding dimension of two positive eigenvalues and zero negative eigenvalues. \footnote{ In this example, observe that the correct embedding dimension is not equal to the number of communities.
 This is a subtle but important distinction.
-The correct embedding dimension reflects how many eigenvectors are anticipated to reflect the community structure, which may or may not equal the number of communities in the network.} \Cref{alg:netflippa} provides a complete description of the NetFlipPA procedure.
+The correct embedding dimension reflects how many eigenvectors (corresponding to both positive and negative eigenvalues) are anticipated to reflect the community structure, which may or may not equal the number of communities in the network.} \Cref{alg:netflippa} provides a complete description of the NetFlipPA procedure.